 Each week, the campaign focuses on a different character—with the in-store zap codes, recipe cards and games changing to reflect them.
 Week one was the turn of Connor Carrot, featuring a recipe for Scrummy Carrot Squares and a colouring competition that children could enter.

-David Ringer, Head of UK and Ireland at tcc global said “Working with Lidl has been fantastic.
+Andrew Sitzberger, Sales Director UK & Ireland said “Working with Lidl has been fantastic.
 In a collaborative partnership, we have devised an innovative campaign to encourage engagement at all stages of the shopper journey, bringing fruit and veg to life through The Goodness Gang.”